Chemplast Sanmar (CHEMPLASTS) Q1 25/26 earnings summary

 Q1 25/26 earnings summary

-Q1 FY26 revenue was INR 1,100 crore, down 4% year-over-year, with EBITDA at INR 17 crore and a net loss of INR 64 crore, impacted by global PVC dumping and pricing pressure.
+Q1 FY26 revenue was ₹1,100 crore, down 4% year-over-year, with EBITDA at ₹17 crore and a net loss of ₹64 crore, reflecting pricing pressures and increased dumping of PVC products from Europe and China.

-The Board approved un-audited standalone and consolidated financial results for the quarter, with no material misstatements identified.
+Un-audited standalone and consolidated financial results for the quarter ended 30 June 2025 were approved by the Board and reviewed by statutory auditors, with no material misstatements identified.

 Financial highlights

-Specialty chemical revenue was INR 355 crore, flat year-over-year; value-added chemicals revenue dropped 3% to INR 140 crore.
+Specialty chemical revenue was ₹355 crore (flat YoY); value-added chemicals revenue dropped 3% YoY to ₹140 crore.

 Outlook and guidance

-Robust demand outlook for both Paste and Suspension PVC, with positive trends in the automobile and infrastructure sectors.
+Robust demand outlook for both PVC products, with positive trends in infrastructure and pipe demand; medium to long-term demand outlook remains strong.

 Margins in Specialty Paste PVC are expected to improve and sustain over the medium to long term due to global demand-supply tightness.